-On Friday of last week a Spolin Law client won his freedom after months of advocacy by the firm.
+On Friday of last week a Spolin Law client won his right to freedom after months of advocacy by the firm.

 The client had been in prison on a life sentence and would have most likely spent the rest of his life in prison.
 However, after Spolin Law filed, argued, and won a petition under new law SB 1437, Superior Court Judge Curtis B. Rappe removed the life sentence, resulting in the client’s impending release.